IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The JWT access token MAY contain other parameter or extensions depending on the implementation details.

+##### 3.71.6.1.1 JWT IUA extension

-The Authorization Client, Authorization Server, and Resource Server SHALL support the optional extensions defined in table 3.71.6.1-1.
-If present, the claims shall be wrapped in an "extensions" claim object that consists of the key 'ihe\_iua' and a value of a JSON object containing the claims, as such
+The Authorization Client, Authorization Server, and Resource Server SHALL support the extensions defined in table 3.71.6.1.1-1.
+The claims SHALL be wrapped in an "extensions" object with key 'ihe\_iua' and a JSON value object containing the claims, as such

 ```
 "extensions" : {
   "ihe_iua" : {
-    "subject_id":"John Iyouay",
+    "subject_name": "Dr. John Smith",
+    "subject_organization": "Central Hospital",
+    "subject_organization_id": "urn:oid:1.2.3.4",
     ...
   }
 }